hanabi/hanabi.github.io/Reference.md

 ![Disease Bluff](img/disease_bluff.png)

-#### 2) A *Double-Copy Bluff* (with Cathy seeing one uncluable copy)

-* Say that Cathy sees the red 2 in Donald's hand, but she cannot uniquely clue it due to other blocking cards.
-* This cannot be a *Disease Bluff*, since Alice would not put Bob and Cathy in this bad situation if a clean *Heal Clue* was not available.
-* Cathy should instead conclude that she has the other copy of red 2 somewhere in her own hand.
-If she does, Bob will **not** go on to misplay the blue 2 because he will see both copies.

-#### 3) A *Pestilent (Double) Bluff* (with Cathy seeing zero copies):
+#### 2) A *Pestilent (Double) Bluff* (with Cathy seeing zero copies):

 * Say that Cathy does not see the red 2 anywhere.
 * From *High Value Principle*, Cathy can conclude that Alice does not intend for Cathy to do a *Fix Clue*, as that would be inefficient.
+* It is also possible that Cathy could have *both copies* of the red 2 in her own hand.
+However, this is unlikely, and by convention we disregard this possibility.
 * Instead, Cathy can blind-play her *Finesse Position* card as red 2.
 This is similar to a *Disease Bluff*, but instead of wasting a clue to heal the problem, the problem is healed by a blind-play.
 * Note that Cathy could be blind-playing red 2, but could also be blind-playing **any** playable card.
 Whatever card it is, it will still heal the problem, since Bob can see that the blind-play was related to the clue he received.
-* This is similar to a *Double Bluff*, but is different because the move was not initiated by a card that was 2-away from being playable.
+* This is similar to a standard *Double Bluff*, but is different because the move was not initiated by a card that was 2-away from being playable.

-* Note that in this situation, it could be possible for Cathy to have both red 2's in her hand and not necessarily have anything playable on *Finesse Position*.
-But by convention, the clue giver is intending her to play her *Finesse Position* card.
+#### 3) A *Pestilent (Double) Bluff* (with Cathy seeing one uncluable copy)

+* Say that Cathy sees the red 2 in Donald's hand, but she cannot uniquely clue it due to other blocking cards.
+* This cannot be a *Disease Bluff*, since Alice would not put Bob and Cathy in this bad situation if a clean *Heal Clue* was not available.
+* Furthermore, similar to the above example, it is also possible that Cathy could have the other copy of the red 2 in her own hand.
+However, this is unlikely, and by convention we disregard this possibility.
+* Similar to the above example, Cathy should interpret this situation as a *Double Bluff*.
+If she blind-plays a card successfully, Bob will **not** go on to misplay the blue 2.

 ### The Rank Choice Bluff & The Rank Choice Finesse